Electorama Logo

 abiftool for ABIF

-abiftool is Python-based software for parsing ABIF files.
+abiftool is Python-based software for working with ABIF files.
 "What is ABIF" you may ask?
 Read on to learn more....

 ABIF and abiftool

-This script (abiftool.py) aspires to convert between ABIF and other commonly-used electoral expression formats. abiftool.py calls out to "abiflib", which is a Python conversion library between various election summary formats that can be found in the electorama/abiftool source repository (as " electorama/abiftool/abiflib").
+abiftool converts between ABIF and other commonly-used electoral expression formats. abiftool.py calls out to "abiflib", which is a Python conversion library between various election summary formats that can be found in the electorama/abiftool source repository (as "electorama/abiftool/abiflib").

 Input formats